dfrancati/dfrancati.github.io/_pages/csap.md

 Each academic year will have a different project.
 As an example, this was the [Project for AA2021-2022](https://twiki.di.uniroma1.it/pub/CSaP/WebHome/Project_for_AA2021-2022.pdf).

-The code and the docs for the project must be sent by email a few days (3-5) before the session where it will be reviewed/discussed.
+The code and the docs for the project must be sent by email a approximately week before the session where it will be reviewed/discussed.

 The project must constitute an original creation, therefore it is not possible to share parts of the code or copy contents from other sources.